 Biostatistics and Epidemiology Consulting Service

-The Biostatistics and Epidemiology Consulting Service (BECS) is embedded in the GWU Department of Epidemiology and Biostatistics and provides biostatistical, epidemiological, and study design support for health-related research projects.
-The focus of the BECS is on the statistical needs of small to medium size observational, epidemiological and laboratory studies, as well as on small clinical trials.
+The Biostatistics and Epidemiology Consulting Service (BECS) is embedded in the Milken Institute School of Public Health Department of Epidemiology and Biostatistics and provides biostatistical, epidemiological, and study design support for health-related research projects.
+The mission of the BECS is “To improve the quality of health related research at the George Washington University, as well as affiliated research groups at other institutions, through consultations, extended collaborative relationships, communication about best practices, and providing broad-based services in research design, statistical analysis, data management, and dissemination of findings.”

 The priority services of the BECS are: